zerubeus/moog-sub37-mcp/README.md

 Follow the instructions [here](https://docs.astral.sh/uv/getting-started/installation/)

-### 3. Installing with Claude Desktop
+### Installing with Claude Desktop

 To use with Claude AI, add the MCP server configuration in Claude Desktop:

-⚠️ **Important**: You don't need to clone the repository or install the packages, all you need is to add the MCP server configuration to your claude_desktop_config.json file the MPC server is already published on pypi.
+⚠️ **Important**: You don't need to clone the repository or install the packages manually.
+The MCP server is published on PyPI and can be installed automatically.

 Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json to include the following: